Table of Contents

-Myelosuppression is the most common adverse effect of ganciclovir and it is usually associated with intravenous application.
+Myelosuppression is the most common adverse effect of ganciclovir and it is usually associated with the intravenous application.
 Adverse effects like a headache, gastrointestinal symptoms, rash and peripheral neuropathy are also observed.
 Very rarely, the toxicity of the liver and central nervous system can be seen.

 Myelosuppression is more likely with concomitant administration of azathioprine, mycophenolate mofetil, or zidovudine.
 Probenecid and trimethoprim increase ganciclovir levels and ganciclovir increases didanosine levels.

 Previous allergic reactions to acyclovir or ganciclovir, severe thrombocytopenia, and neutropenia.

 Foscarnet (phosphonoformic acid) inhibits DNA polymerase of herpesviruses, as well as RNA polymerase and reverse transcriptase of the HIV.
 It does not need to be phosphorylated in order to be active.
 In the aforementioned enzymes, foscarnet blocks the pyrophosphate binding site; this results in the inhibition of pyrophosphate cleavage from deoxynucleotide triphosphates.
 Lack of or defect in enzymes such as thymidine kinase do not confer resistance to foscarnet.

-Renal impairment and electrolyte disturbances—hypocalcemia, hypercalcemia, hypophosphatemia, hyperphosphatemia, hypokalemia and hypomagnesemia.
+Renal impairment and electrolyte disturbances—hypocalcemia, hypercalcemia, hypophosphatemia, hyperphosphatemia, hypokalemia, and hypomagnesemia.
 The speed of administration has to be closely monitored and adjusted based on creatinine clearance.
 Genital ulcerations can occur because of the ionized drug present in the urine.
 Other adverse effects include gastrointestinal symptoms, liver toxicity, anemia, fatigue and central nervous system toxicity (a headache, hallucinations, and seizures).

 Anemia is more likely to appear in patients receiving zidovudine at the same time, while the central nervous system toxicity happens more often in patients being treated with imipenem at the same time.

 Previous allergic reactions to foscarnet.
 The use in patients with previous renal impairment or in those receiving nephrotoxic drugs, such as amphotericin B, should be closely monitored.

 Cidofovir does not require viral enzymes for phosphorylation to its active diphosphate, thus making it effective against the strains of CMV and HSV without or with a defective thymidine kinase.
 Cidofovir is an inhibitor of viral DNA polymerase, but it also acts as its alternative substrate causing inhibition of DNA synthesis.

 An intravenous preparation is used in the treatment of CMV retinitis.